ElevationAscent: 387' 118 m

 1.7 mi 2.7 km • Loop • 198 ft Ascent 60.44 m Ascent

-“One of the most isolated and varied trail at Sweetwater Creek State Park.
+“One of the most isolated and varied trail at Sweetwater Creek State Park.”— Daniel Jessee

 After turning right, you'll cross a couple of park roads and eventually end up on an old gravel road.
 At about a mile, you'll turn left on another gravel road.
 Follow that all the way to some large fields (great for seeing wildlife in the morning and evening).
 The White Trail turns right in the fields, continuing southwest.
 You'll soon be on a rock doubletrack descent which will take you to a narrower trail nestled in a stream drainage.
 Keep following the white blazes.

 After about 2.3 miles, keep going straight at the intersection with the Brown Trail (where there is a bridge to the right), and you'll eventually end up at Sweetwater Creek.
 Along the creek, the trail goes through a lot of little rock gardens and there are some easy scrambles over large rock outcroppings.
 You'll do this for a while until you hit some very steep stairs.
 Climb the stairs and follow the boardwalk over some steep sections.